 - in England, see guidance for households with possible coronavirus on GOV.UK

 If someone is told to self-isolate by a test and trace service

 If a government 'test and trace' service tells someone they've been in close recent contact with someone who has tested positive, they must self-isolate for 14 days.
 If they develop symptoms, everyone else in their household must self-isolate for 14 days.

-For more information about test and trace:
+For more information about test and trace and support payments:

 - in England, see NHS Test and Trace on GOV.UK

 - in Scotland, see Test and Protect on gov.scot

 - in Wales, see Test, trace, protect on gov.wales

 Employees in self-isolation need to follow their workplace's usual sickness reporting process.

 Employees can 'self-certify' for the first 7 days off work.
 This means following their workplace process but not having to get a note from a doctor or NHS 111.